 Q/t = ṁ*Cp*∆T + ṁ*ΔH | Eq.
 6-8

 The importance of latent heat recovery continues to have a growing influence on plant design.
 Consider the many coal-fired units constructed in the last century.
 The fundamental process involves the production of superheated steam to drive a turbine generator.
-(See Chapter 4.)
+(See Fundamentals of Industrial Boilers and Steam Generating Systems.)
 The turbine exhaust steam is cooled to liquid in the condenser for return to the boiler.
 Condensation significantly improves the net thermodynamic efficiency of the unit, but most of the steam’s latent heat is still lost to the cooling water.
-The best drum units are only capable of approximately 35% net efficiency, and even the most modern ultra-supercritical units can achieve at most 45% efficiency.
+The best drum units are only capable of approximately 35% net efficiency, and even the most modern ultra-supercritical units can achieve 45% efficiency at most.
 Co-generation and combined heat and power (CHP) units may achieve up to 80% net efficiency.
 A common co-gen configuration uses superheated steam to drive a turbine for electricity production, but with steam extraction before complete loss of superheat.
 The extracted steam feeds process heat exchangers, in which the latent heat is also utilized.
-This scheme is becoming increasingly common at industrial facilities to produce electricity internally and maximize steam heat efficiency.
+This design is becoming increasingly common at industrial facilities to produce electricity internally and maximize steam heat efficiency.

 Specification sheets are typical for new heat exchangers, and an example from the Tubular Exchange Manufacturers Association (TEMA) is shown below.